Birds and Waterfowl Information

 Habitat - the natural home or environment of an animal, plant, or other organism.

-The Northern cardinal is a fairly large, long-tailed songbird with a short, very thick bill and a prominent crest.
+- Northern cardinal - a fairly large, long-tailed songbird with a short, very thick bill and a prominent crest.
 Cardinals often sit with a hunched-over posture and with the tail pointed straight down.

-The Carolina wren is a small but chunky bird with a round body and a long tail that it often cocks upward.
+- Carolina Wren - a small but chunky bird with a round body and a long tail that it often cocks upward.
 The head is large with very little neck, and the distinctive bill marks it as a wren: long, slender, and downcurved.

-Purple martins are very large, broad-chested swallows.
+- Purple Martin - a very large, broad-chested swallow.
 They have stout, slightly hooked bills, short, forked tails, and long, tapered wings.

-Bald eagles are large, predatory raptors that are recognizable for their brown body and wings, white head and tail, and hooked yellow beak.
-Their feet, which are also yellow, are equipped with sharp black talons.
+- Bald Eagle - a large, predatory raptor that is recognizable for its brown body and wings, white head and tail, and hooked yellow beak.
+Its feet, which are also yellow, are equipped with sharp black talons.

-Great Egrets are tall, long-legged wading birds with long, S-curved necks and long, dagger-like bills.
+- Great Egret - a tall, long-legged white wading bird with long, S-curved neck and long, dagger-like bill.
 In flight, the long neck is tucked in and the legs extend far beyond the tip of the short tail.